FDio/hicn/utils/sysrepo-plugins/README.md

 sysrepoctl --install --yang=path_to_hicn_yang_model
 fi

-hicn.yang can be found under plugin/yang/model/.
+hicn.yang can be found in the yang-model.
 It consists of two container nodes: hicn-conf and hicn-state.
 One is used to hold the configuration data (i.e., hicn-conf) and one for providing the state data (i.e., hicn-state).
 The hicn-conf has one node, params, which contains the hICN configuration parameters.
 Controler can configure these parameters through the edit-config RPC call.
 This node can be used to enable and to initialize the hicn-plugin in VPP instance.
 Hicn-state container is used to provide the state data to the controler.
 It consists of state, strategy, strategies, route, and face-ip-params nodes with the coresponding leaves.
 In hicn model variety of RPCs are provided to allow controler to communicate with hicn-plugin as well as update the state data in hicn-state.
 Here you can find the schematic view of the described hicn model:

 module: hicn